 The tracer injection technique requires the injection of a small sharp pulse of low activity radioactive tracer into the line, enabling the fluid velocity between externally mounted radiation detector loggers to be measured to better than 0.1% accuracy.
 Comparing this to the pipeline flow rate for the duration of the test enable the amounts of deposit between successive detectors to be calculated.
 Unsealed radioisotope tracing techniques are regularly used for checking or calibration of installed flowmeters, measurement of flow in systems where no flowmeters are installed and flow distribution studies in multiflow systems.
 The tracer used is designed to follow a particular material through a system.
 Sensitive radiation detectors are placed on the outside surface of a pipe and detect the unsealed tracer presence upon its flow past specific positions.
 These measurements can be used to directly measure fluid velocity, flow rate, phase distribution and deposit inventory.

-Last year Tracero was requested to help a Floating Production Storage and Offloading (FPSO) vessel in the North Sea to locate a restriction in a subsea production system that was affecting production.
-The deposit location was known to be somewhere between the subsea manifold and the FPSO but how much of a restriction was unkown.
+Last year, Tracerco was requested to help a Floating Production Storage and Offloading (FPSO) vessel in the North Sea to locate a restriction in a subsea production system that was affecting production.
+The deposit location was known to be somewhere between the subsea manifold and the FPSO but how much of a restriction was unknown.
 The platform had tried pouring glycol into the system to remedy the situation with no effect.
 As a result, further information was required so that correct intervention action could be chosen.

 Basic gamma scanning was first used on the flexible riser system at half meter intervals with scans being taken in the 3, 6, 9 and 12 o’clock positions.

 Within six hours of being onboard the platform, the location of the deposit had been found and the extent of the problem quantified.
-A large amount of deposit was found at the bottom of the loop with some moderate build up of deposit in the verticle section.
-From the information supplied, the platform was able to determine that retro jetting was applicable to the scenario and subsequently a retro jetting skid was mobilized and the deposit cleared.
+A large amount of deposit was found at the bottom of the loop with some moderate build-up of deposit in the vertical section.
+From the information supplied, the platform was able to determine that retro jetting was applicable to the scenario and subsequently a retro jetting skid was mobilised and the deposit cleared.

 Radioisotope technology offers powerful and well-proven inspection techniques for accurately measuring the amount and location of pipeline contents such as waxes or hydrate deposits, in instances where pipeline conditions are uncertain.
 Until recently these direct, non-intrusive measurements of pipeline contents were thought impossible, but the technology is now being used by many operators and its use is rapidly growing around the world.